nwutils/nw-builder/README.md

 #### Rebuild Node addons

-Currently this feature is quite limited.
+> Currently this feature is disabled and it may be removed in the future.

 It only builds node addons which have a `binding.gyp` file in the `srcDir`.
 There are plans to support nan, cmake, ffi and gn and auto rebuild native addons which are installed as node modules.

 ```javascript
 nwbuild({